Skip to main content

 Work

-You can apply for training if you're a registered nurse with 1 or 2 years' experience in any branch of nursing.
+You can apply for district nurse training if you're a registered nurse with 1 or 2 years' experience, for example as an adult nurse or children's nurse.

 You'll complete a course in Specialist Community Public Health Nursing - District Nursing, approved by the Nursing and Midwifery Council.